csicks/Automatic-Banner-Generator/README.md

 There are many codes and features which can be improved but I do not plan to do that.

 Finished in 2018.

+## Additional words:
+I have received some emails about the dataset recently.
+However, since I have finished the internship in Inlab, Zhejiang University about half a year ago, I have no ownership of the project now.
+I also attached one picture and its label here in directory "DatasetFormat" which may help you understand how the label works.
+You may also create your own dataset according to this "DatasetFormat".
+But if you want more information about the dataset, please contact Dr. You(尤伟涛博士) or Prof. Dr. Sun(孙凌云教授) in Inlab, Zhejiang University.
+You may find their information in the official website of Zhejiang University.